Insights and Advice for Enabling More Efficient and Sustainable Construction

 Companies in the construction industry are now using SaaS software solutions and online data analysis more frequently, rather than installing and running applications on their own computer systems and data centers.
 Current SaaS trends make it clear that these incredible innovations are gaining popularity every year.

 SaaS now dominates the cloud computing market.
-Gartner predicts worldwide spending on public cloud services will reach $723 billion in 2025 – a level of growth that is certain to influence construction software-as-a-service trends and adoption in the coming year.
+Gartner predicts worldwide spending on public cloud services will reach $1.48 trillion USD by 2029 – a level of growth that is certain to influence construction software-as-a-service trends and adoption in the coming years.

 SaaS is a software distribution model offering agility and cost-effectiveness for companies, making it an incredibly reliable option for numerous business models and industries, including construction.
 More and more companies are discovering how the simplicity, user accessibility, security, and widespread connectivity of SaaS can lead to tremendous operational advantages.
 Software-as-a-service platforms streamline business models to maximize efficiency across the board.